Sacrament: Anglicanism and Methodism

 Anglicans are also divided as to the effects of the sacraments.
-Some hold views similar to the Roman Catholic ex opere operato theory.
+Some hold views similar to the Catholic ex opere operato theory.
 Article XXVI (entitled Of the unworthiness of ministers which hinders not the effect of the Sacrament) states that the "ministration of the Word and Sacraments" is not done in the name of the minister, "neither is the effect of Christ's ordinance taken away by their wickedness," since the sacraments have their effect "because of Christ's intention and promise, although they be ministered by evil men".
-As in Roman Catholic theology, the worthiness or unworthiness of the recipient is of great importance.
+As in Catholic theology, the worthiness or unworthiness of the recipient is of great importance.
 Article XXV in the Thirty-Nine Articles of Anglicanism and Article XVI in the Articles of Religion in Methodism states: "And in such only as worthily receive the [sacraments], they have a wholesome effect and operation: but they that receive them unworthily purchase for themselves damnation," and Article XXVIII in Anglicanism's Thirty-Nine Articles (Article XVIII in Methodism's Articles of Religion) on the Lord's Supper affirms "to such as rightly, worthily, and with faith, receive the same, the Bread which we break is a partaking of the Body of Christ".
 In the Exhortations of the Prayer Book rite, the worthy communicant is bidden to "prepare himself by examination of conscience, repentance and amendment of life and above all to ensure that he is in love and charity with his neighbours" and those who are not "are warned to withdraw".

-This particular question was fiercely debated in the 19th century arguments over Baptismal Regeneration.
+This particular question was fiercely debated in the 19th century arguments over Baptismal Regeneration, culminating in the Gorham Case, wherein the Church of England decided in favor of Baptismal Regeneration, but the secular court overruled them.